ManticoreGamesInc/platform-documentation/src/references/script_debugger.md

 ![!Task List](../img/ScriptDebugger/task_list.png){: .center loading="lazy" }

-!!!
-"Script execution order in preview will not necessarily be the same for the public version of your game."
+!!! warning "Script execution order in preview will not necessarily be the same for the public version of your game."

 ## Stack Frames